Kshitij-Vaidya/EE677FoundationOfVLSI_CAD/VerilogSimulator/README.md

-Here's a draft of the `README.md` file for your Verilog simulator project:

----

 # Verilog Simulator

 This project is a Python-based Verilog simulator that utilizes Yosys to convert Verilog files into netlists and simulates the required test vectors.